Skip to main content

 Sapiens summary_The 3 Unifiers

 Empires were the most common political system in the last 2,500 years.
 They also brought cultural convergence.
 After each conquest, locals were killed and oppressed.
 Over time, the survivors forget their origins and adopt common cultures that’re hybrids of their own and the ruling elites’.
-In the book / full Sapiens summary, we look at what really happened when Western nations colonized the distant lands, and how our “authentic” cultures today are often no more than a mix of various imperial legacies and other cultural influences.
+In our complete book summary, we look at what really happened when Western nations colonized the distant lands, and how our “authentic” cultures today are often no more than a mix of various imperial legacies and other cultural influences.

-Religions legitimize imagined realities–they justify certain norms and values by claiming they come from a superhuman entity.
-In the book, Harari traces the origins and evolution of various religions, including how Christianity and Islam started out as minority sects but became dominant religions.
-In our full summary, we outline how Sapiens transited from animism to polytheism, dualism, monotheism, and now Syncretism (adopting a mix of ideas and practices) and Humanism (the belief that humans are superior).
+Religions legitimize imagined realities—they justify certain norms and values by claiming they come from a superhuman entity.
+In his book, Yuval traces the origins and evolution of various religions, including how Christianity and Islam started out as minority sects but became dominant religions.
+In our complete book summary, we outline how Sapiens transited from animism to polytheism, dualism, monotheism, and now Syncretism (adopting a mix of ideas and practices) and Humanism (the belief that humans are superior).
 Today, most of us share certain ideologies and adopt a mix of beliefs and practices like capitalism and liberalism.

 A Permanent Revolution

-In the book / full Sapiens summary, we also take a closer look at several recent/ongoing changes, many of which are irreversible.
-These include the degeneration of our ecosystem, how our human activities are bound to modern clock time and timetables, how the traditional roles of the family and community have been replaced by the market and nation-states, why we live in the most peaceful era in human history, and how progress in intelligent design could shape the future of our evolution and even bring an end of Homo sapiens as a species.
+In our full 17-page Sapiens summary, we also take a closer look at several recent/ongoing changes, many of which are irreversible.
+These include: the degeneration of our ecosystem, how our human activities are bound to modern clock time and timetables, how the traditional roles of the family and community have been replaced by the market and nation-states, why we live in the most peaceful era in human history, and how progress in intelligent design could shape the future of our evolution and even bring an end of Homo sapiens as a species.

 This book is packed with historical facts, events, research and theories.
 Harari uses vivid examples that transport you back to the different eras, presents various perspectives and invites you to ponder questions about mankind’s rise to dominance and what it means for our present and future.
-In our complete Sapiens summary bundle, we outline some of these key ideas, including details of the concepts above.
-Harari covers many other details in the book, including facts and theories about:
+Harari covers many other details in his book, including facts and theories about:

 • Sapiens’ biological and cultural evolution; and